stelmo/DifferentiableMetabolism.jl/README.md

 constraint-based metabolic model with respect to parameters.

 Note, only non-degenerate (unique) solutions can be differentiated for the derivatives to have a concrete interpretation.
-For enzyme kinetics constrained models, this means that you will only be able to differentiate the model if you prune the inactive reactions from the solution (see the documentation for examples).
-For other types of models, you need to ensure that your solution is non-degenerate, otherwise you will only compute sub-gradients (this corresponds to the typical finite difference approach typically used in the field).
+For other types of models, you need to ensure that your solution is non-degenerate, otherwise you will only compute sub-gradients (this corresponds to the typical finite difference approach if used carelessly).

 To use this package, [download and install Julia](https://julialang.org/downloads/), and add the following packages using the built in package manager: